tariqshaban/svd-transformation/README.md

 * The `Universal Sentence Encoder` transformation has negatively affected the correlation, due to the fact that the resulting vectors already project on the same dimensionality, hence, finding the similarity does not require any transformation.
 Refer to [this notebook](https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/cross_lingual_similarity_with_tf_hub_multilingual_universal_encoder.ipynb).
+* It can be concluded that the `Universal Sentence Encoder` vectorization technique obtained the highest correlation before the transformation.
-* It can be concluded that the `InferSent` vectorization technique obtained the highest correlation.
+* It can be concluded that the `InferSent` vectorization technique obtained the highest correlation after the transformation.

 Notes
 ------------